Welcome to the Agri-Food and Biosciences Institute (AFBI) Publication Scheme.

 AFBI Board and Executive Management Team

-AFBI Board – details of the responsibilities of the AFBI Board and its members can be viewed here
+- View information and details of the responsibilities of the AFBI Board and its members: AFBI Board

 Location and Contact details